 Policing & Violence in Venezuela

 In The Paradox of Violence in Venezuela (forthcoming with University of Pittsburgh Press), David Smilde, Verónica Zubillaga and I bring together evidence from the Venezuelan case to theorize the relationship between poverty, inequality, and violence.
 This book brings together multidisciplinary research from economics, political science, sociology, and psychology to understand why violence has increased since the early 2000s despite a successful reduction in poverty and inequality.
-We challenge previous research--which has tended to attribute increasing violence to Chavista rhetoric and ideology--instead arguing that persistent historical and structural inequalities exacerbated by revolutionary politics provide a more compelling explanation.
+We challenge previous research--which has tended to attribute increasing violence to Chavista rhetoric and ideology--instead arguing that persistent historical and structural inequalities exacerbated by revolutionary politics and militarized policing provide a more compelling explanation.

 Policing in the Global South

 Gender and Ethnographic Research

-Researchers frequently experience sexualized interactions, sexual objectification, and harassment as they conduct fieldwork.
-However, these experiences are often left out of ethnographers’ “tales from the field” and remain unaddressed within qualitative literature.
-Patricia Richards (University of Georgia) and I use interviews with 57 qualitative researchers, as well as our own experiences conducted fieldwork, to interrogate this silence.
+In Harassed: Gender, Bodies, and Ethnographic Research (University of California Press, 2019), Patricia Richards and I use interviews with 57 qualitative researchers, as well as our own experiences conducted fieldwork, to interrogate this silence.
 We argue that the androcentric, racist, and colonial histories of qualitative research construct certain embodied experiences as polluting the researcher and her research, encouraging us to push these experiences to the side rather than recognizing them as data.
 In the book we advocate for an embodied approach to ethnography that reflexively engages with the ways in which researchers’ bodies shape the knowledge they produce, offering an opportunity for researchers, advisors, and educators to consider the multiple ways in which good qualitative research can be conducted.
 We are currently editing a special issue of The Journal of Men's Studies bringing together articles that interrogate embodied experiences in the field and in the academy, with contributions from a range of embodied perspectives.